cel-hu/Buck-It/README.md

         * The local strategy has a failureFlash option that when set to true will prompt the user to try again
     * LocalStrategy has a usernameField and a passwordField for login
 * (2 points) Use a CSS framework throughout your site
-    * I'm going to be using Bootstrap
+    * I'm going to be using Bootstrap to format and make the website pretty

 8 points total out of 8 required points